 Our Shared Values

-Anchored in our history and mission, we believe that the foundations of advocacy are laid in childhood and early adolescence; to dismantle systems of oppression, exclusion and inequality, a child must fundamentally value the worth of all people as equals from the youngest of ages.
-Established in 1965, just one year after Congress passed the Civil Rights Act of 1964, Lowell’s founders specifically wanted to disrupt the existing norms, and “wanted the school to be as inclusive and heterogeneous as possible” (Judith Grant, Lowell: The First Thirty Years).
-Over five decades later, we continue to be a leader outside the Lowell community and to uphold Grant’s values with determination and intention, recognizing that diversity in all its variations is both vital to an excellent educational experience and to building a stronger, more compassionate society.
+Anchored in our history and mission, we believe that the foundations of advocacy begin in childhood and early adolescence.
+To dismantle systems of oppression, exclusion, and inequality, a child must fundamentally value the worth of all people as equals from the youngest of ages.
+Established in 1965, just one year after Congress passed the Civil Rights Act of 1964, Lowell's founders specifically wanted to disrupt the existing norms and "wanted the school to be as inclusive and heterogeneous as possible" (Judith Grant, Lowell: The First Thirty Years).
+Over five decades later, we continue to be leaders outside the Lowell community and uphold Grant's values with determination and intention, recognizing that diversity in all its variations is vital to an excellent educational experience and building a stronger, more compassionate society.

-It is still critical, at this moment in time, to call out and distinguish the work of equity and inclusion in order to ensure that the work remains a priority at many schools.
-While this is also true at Lowell, much of our work in this arena is also completely woven into the fabric of our school - from how we build our community through admissions and hiring, to how we design and implement curriculum, and even to how we provide students with a full range of skin tone bandages in the nurse's office: practicing authentic inclusivity in everyday moments, while also providing a learning experience for students about the ways that our larger American and global society is still systemically an exclusive experience for so many.
+At this moment in time, it is still critical to call out and distinguish the work of equity and inclusion to ensure that the work remains a priority at many schools.
+We weave much of our work in this arena into the fabric of the school—from how we build community through admissions and hiring to how we design and implement curriculum and even how we provide students with a full range of skin tone bandages in the nurse's office.
+Practicing authentic inclusivity in everyday moments is critical.
+So is providing a learning experience for students about how our larger American and global society is still systemically an exclusive experience for so many.

-A Lowell student is immersed daily in an environment that strives to provide opportunities for connection and curiosity, for respect and understanding.
-We aspire to actively and authentically embrace the individuality of every member of our community and aim to produce graduates who are engaged citizens in the world, always advocating for equity and justice.
+A Lowell student is immersed daily in an environment that strives to provide opportunities for connection and curiosity, respect, and understanding.
+We aspire to actively and authentically embrace the individuality of every member of our community, and we aim to produce graduates who are engaged citizens in the world, always advocating for equity and justice.

 One of the most important values we uphold at Lowell is the desire to help build and sustain a more just and equitable society.
 Throughout our curriculum, we guide students in understanding the fundamentals of human and civil rights, exploring the history of pursuing and protecting those rights, and contributing to the advancement of social justice in today’s world.